librato/python-librato/README.md

 measurements to any source.
 Read more about it in the [API documentation](http://dev.librato.com/v1).

-## Sending measurements in batching mode
+## Sending measurements in batch mode

 Sending a measurement in a single HTTP request is inefficient.
 The overhead both at protocol and backend level is very high.
 That's why we provide an alternative method to submit your measurements.
 The idea is to send measurements in batch mode.
 We push measurements that are saved in memory and when we are ready, they will be submitted in an efficient matter.
-Let me show you:
+Here is an example:

 ```
 api = librato.connect(user, token)